-Surf’s up in many of Hong Kong’s beaches, and while the waves may be mild, it’s the perfect place for your little dudes and dudettes to learn the sport.
+Surf’s up on many of Hong Kong’s beaches, and while the waves may be mild, it’s the perfect place for your little dudes and dudettes to learn the sport.
 Try Treasure Island’s five-day, overnight surf camps, including the Grommet Surf Camp for little ones aged 5-9.
 There’s also an Intermediate Surf Camp (ages 9-12) for confident swimmers, which can be either a one-day lesson or a week-long, overnight program.
-Surfing Hong Kong also offers kids camps and adult lessons at Big Wave Bay Beach In Hong Kong.
+Hong Kong Surfing Lessons offers surf camps and board rentals.

 Hong Kong is loaded with kayak options for families with kids of all ages, For the full guide by Little Steps, please click here (Best Kayaking Trips With Kids In Hong Kong).
 Adventure-seekers are taken to a geological cove, where kayaks are set up to maneuver around the rock formations – this is truly a unique back road to seeing Hong Kong’s hidden natural beauty.
 Wild Hong Kong offers Kayaking tours and customized tours across Hong Kong.
-Also, check out all things water at Aqua Bound Centre at Stanley Beach.
-They offer all kinds of water-based activities and classes.
+Also, check out all things water at Aqua-Bound Centre at Stanley Beach - they rent kayaks for kids as young as 8.
+They offer all kinds of water-based activities and classes and summer camps too.

 Guide To Kayaking With Kids In Hong Kong, https://www.littlestepsasia.com/hong-kong/play/outdoor-activities/kayaking-hong-kong/